Blockchain becomes increasingly interesting and receptive, not only among tech-savvies but the general public.

 It’s also worth pointing out that tokenization and cryptocurrencies will share many of the same early adopters and operate on blockchains in similar ways.

 While we’ve largely talked about how fractionalization of assets through tokenization will allow easier entry to the market, we should also mention that those tokens can themselves be traded on multiple blockchain-based exchanges and used to purchase other items as though they were currency.

 Thus, people who are already used to using cryptocurrencies will find that angle of approach comfortable and familiar.

-6: Many companies working with blockchain issue tokens that are available to the public.
-Have you issued a token, or do you have any plans to issue a token in the future?
+6: Have you issued a token, or do you have any plans to issue a token in the future?

 A token isn’t quite the same as a cryptocurrency, though once you get them on the blockchain, they behave pretty similarly!